US Judge Rejects Biden's Halt of Deportation After Texas Legal Challenge

-US federal judge Drew Tipton on Tuesday issued a temporary restraining order, blocking Joe Biden's 100-day deportation freeze initiative for 14 days after the legal challenge initiated by Texas Attorney General.
+US Federal Judge Drew Tipton on Tuesday issued a temporary restraining order blocking Joe Biden's 100-day deportation freeze initiative for 14 days, after a legal challenge initiated by the Texas attorney general.

 The court also ordered the parties to propose a briefing schedule no later than 28 January.